sergmoro1/yii2-resort/README.md

 or add

-`"sergmoro1/yii2-blog-tools": "dev-master"`
+`"sergmoro1/yii2-blog-tools": "~1.1"`

 to the require section of your composer.json.

-3. Init yii2-blog-tools
+2. Init yii2-blog-tools

 Blog init and configs as explained in [sergmoro1/yii2-blog-tools](https://github.com/sergmoro1/yii2-blog-tools).

-4. Run migration
+3. Run migration

 `php yii migrate --migrationPath=@vendor/sergmoro1/yii2-resort/src/migrations`

-5. Copy predefined files to appropriate folders by bathch file `initresort`
+4. Copy predefined files to appropriate folders by bathch file `initresort`

 To get it make a command in app directory.